 This Sea Level Rise Action Plan gives us a critical path forward to further understand and address the threat of sea level rise and what it means for our waterfront, economy, residents, and visitors.
-It, along with the Executive Directive, provides clear direction to our City departments to be flexible and adaptive as they continue to plan for uncertainty.
+It provides clear direction to our City departments to be flexible and adaptive as they continue to plan for uncertainty.
 Proactive and thoughtful adaptation planning will continue the innovation, creativity, and inclusivity that have always inspired growth, development, and jobs in San Francisco.
 The significant changes expected along the entire length of our coastline demand our attention now.